Kantavit/Kantavit/README.md

 # 👋 Hello, I’m Kantavit
-I am interested in programming stuff, technique and some other things not related to programming stuff.
+I'm into programming stuff, technique and some other things not related to programming.

 <details>
 <summary><b>Languages and Tools</b></summary>